Articles / Essays

 "The Many Voices of Sybil."
 Mason's Road 5.2 (2012).
 LINK TO ESSAY

 "Discursive Tensions and Contradictions: A Cultural Analysis of an Online Self-Harm Forum."
-Self-Injury as Communication: The Body as Medium for Messaging Distress and Resistance.
+Communicating With, About, and Through Self-Harm: Scarred Discourse.
 Ed.
 W. Bareiss.
-Lanham, MD: Lexington Books.
-Forthcoming.
+Lanham, MD: Lexington Books, 2020.
+113-133.

 "Internet-Assisted Suicide in Japan, 1998-2013."
 Technoculture: An Online Journal of Technology in Society 8 (2018).
 LINK TO ESSAY

 "Cultural Discourse Analysis as Critical Analysis: A View from Twin Oaks and SuicideForum.com," with J. Flanigan.
 Engaging and Transforming Global Communication through Cultural Discourse Analysis: A Tribute to Donal Carbaugh.
 Eds.
 M. Scollo and T. Milburn.
 Madison, NJ: Fairleigh Dickinson University Press, 2018.
 73-90.

 "The Creativity and Suicide of Robin Williams: A Phenomenological Study."
 Mad in America: Science, Psychiatry and Social Justice.
 11 Aug.
 2018.
 LINK TO ESSAY

 "Online Spectatorship of Death and Dying: Pleasure, Purpose and Community in BestGore.com."
 Participations: Journal of Audience & Reception Studies 14.1 (2017): 2-21.
 LINK TO ARTICLE

 Review of Snuff: Real Death and Screen Media, eds.
 N. Jackson, S. Kimber, J. Walker, and T. J. Watson.
 Popular Culture Studies Journal 5.1&2 (2017): 201-205.
 PDF OF REVIEW